A Visual Guide to React Rendering - useMemo

 as a tool for providing a stable reference for a non-primitive prop.
 In rare cases, React may choose to forget the memoized value and recalculate useMemo

-even if dependencies don’t change.
-But as long as you use it for performance reasons, you will be fine.
+even if dependencies don't change.
+But as long as you use it for performance reasons, you'll be fine.
 Just write your code so that it still works even if useMemo

 recalculates.
 In our example, even if React chooses to recalculate useMemo

-, the only unintentional thing that happens is Child re-render.
+, the only unintended consequence is that Child re-renders.